gwtd3/gwt-d3-js/README.md

 Non-Goals
 ---------

 GWT-d3js is not a Java wrapper for d3.js.
-If your looking for a wrapper, you should take a look at [gwt-d3](https://github.com/anthonime/gwt-d3).
+If you are looking for a wrapper, you should take a look at [gwt-d3](https://github.com/gwtd3/gwt-d3).

 GWT-d3js does not enhance D3 in any way.
 The source code embeded in the JAR file comes directly from the official [D3 GitHub repository](https://github.com/mbostock/d3), unmodified.